Li Jingliang: Ultimate Fighting Championship

 Li faced Daichi Abe on June 23, 2018, at UFC Fight Night 132.
 He won the fight via unanimous decision.

 Li was scheduled to face Elizeu Zaleski dos Santos on November 24, 2018, at UFC Fight Night 141.
 However, on October 27, 2018, it was reported that Zaleski withdrew from the bout due to a partial ligament tear in his right knee, and he is replaced by David Zawada.
 He won the fight via technical knockout in round three.

 Li was expected to face Alex Oliveira on April 27, 2019, at UFC on ESPN 3.
 However, on March 24, 2019, it was report Li pulled from the bout, citing injury.

 Li was expected to be in a pairing with Elizeu Zaleski dos Santos that was rescheduled and took place on August 31, 2019, at UFC Fight Night 157.
 Li won the fight via technical knockout in round three.
 The win earned Li his third Performance of the Night bonus award.

 Li faced Neil Magny on March 7, 2020, at UFC 248.
 He lost the fight by unanimous decision.

 Li was scheduled to face Dwight Grant on December 12, 2020, at UFC 256.
 However, on December 8, 2020, Grant tested positive for COVID-19 during fight week and had to pull out.
 A replacement opponent for Li wasn't able to be found, and therefore Li was removed from the event.

 Li faced Santiago Ponzinibbio, replacing Muslim Salikhov, on January 16, 2021, at UFC on ABC 1.
 He won the fight via first-round knockout.
 This win earned him the Performance of the Night award.

 Li faced Khamzat Chimaev on October 30, 2021, at UFC 267.
 He lost the bout after getting choked unconscious via rear-naked choke in the first round.

 Li faced Muslim Salikhov on July 16, 2022, at UFC on ABC 3.
 He won the fight via TKO in the second round.
 This win earned him Performance of the Night bonus award.

 Li was scheduled to face Tony Ferguson on September 10, 2022, at UFC 279.
 However, due to Khamzat Chimaev missing weight, Li faced Daniel Rodriguez who was originally scheduled to face Kevin Holland in a catchweight bout.
 He lost the back-and-forth fight via split decision.
-21 out of 23 media scores gave it to Jingliang.
+21 out of 23 media scores gave it to Li.

-Li is scheduled to face Michael Chiesa on April 8, 2023 at UFC 287.
+Li was scheduled to face Michael Chiesa on April 8, 2023, at UFC 287.
+However, Li pulled out of the bout due to a spine injury.

+Li faced Carlos Prates on August 17, 2024 at UFC 305.
+He lost the fight by knockout in the second round, which was the first knockout loss in his career.